leero-ady/filemanager/README.md

 Advanced File Manager For Windows

-    This is an advanced file manager which copies the files and folders of required extension and size to a user defined relocated destination folder.
+    This is an advanced file manager which copies the files and folders of required extension and size to a user defined relocatable destination folder.

     The main motivation for such a file explorer is to find out quickly